 “Okay, from now on I promise not to be so absent minded.
 It’s just that once Carla gets going she kinda takes charge of things, she’s always been that way.”

-“So let’s just go and look at her deck and get this over with.”
+“So let’s just go, look at her deck, then head over to my place.”

 Christine looked over at Jason.
 “Is there something else?
 Because if it’s about my family please tell me.”

 They came to a red light and stopped.
-“I don’t know how it happened,” Jason began as he struggled to find the right words, “but now it feels like that I always have to be somewhere.
+“I don’t know how it happened,” Jason began as he searched for the right words, “but now it feels like that I always have to be somewhere.
 Nothing feels spontaneous anymore, you know?” he expressed and felt some relief.

 “Yeah, I understand,” Christine said, “but going to Carla’s right now sure came out of the blue.”